tshepang/blog-movies/content/movies/2011 movie review.rst

 which sadly couldn't survive a revisit.

 The **worst revisit** was `Shrek Forever After`_.
-I deemed it a near-masterpiece on first viewing, but it seemed a different (and worse) movie on a revisit.
+I deemed it a masterpiece on first viewing, but it seemed a different (and worse) movie on a revisit.
 Not that it was trash.
 It was just not very good.
 The runner-up is `The Warrior's Way`_.